jharriga/RplotStrace/README.md

 # RplotStrace
-Rscript which plots strace logfiles
+Rscript which plots strace logfiles (both histogram/frequency and density plots)

 The '.strace' logfiles should be created running this commandline "strace -f -e io_submit <fiocmd>"